dsc-sgx/bwa-sgx-scone/README.md

  - A HPC cluster with SGX-enabled compute nodes.
  - A Shared file system among the cluster nodes.
  - Docker is installed on the compute nodes.
+ - All compute nodes have Internet access to retrieve the bwa_scone docker image from docker hub.

 ## Reads data used in the experiments